-As a result of the risk associated with extraclassroom activity funds, and the issues noted above, we believe this area warrants further testing.
+As a result of the risk associated with extraclassroom activity funds, and the issues noted above, the school district should consider this area for further testing.
 Testing will consist of us meeting with selected faculty advisors and the extraclassroom treasurers to discuss the processes in place over the processing of transactions.
 Reasonableness tests will be performed on larger fundraisers as well as tests of cash receipts and cash disbursement transactions.
 A report will be issued regarding suggested improvements